 This plant should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
+This plant should not require much in the way of fertilizing once established, although it may appreciate a shot of general-purpose fertilizer from time to time early in the growing season.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Vermillion Red Begonia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
+Glory Bicolor Begonia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.